DeepikaNediyanchath/DeepikaNediyanchath/README.md

 # 👋 Hi, I’m Deepika Nediyanchath

 ## 🚀 About Me
-I’m a **Senior Software Engineer** with a background in data science, passionate about building scalable solutions and driving innovation in AI and machine learning.
+I’m a **Data Scientist**, passionate about building scalable solutions and driving innovation in AI and machine learning.
 With hands-on experience across a broad stack—from Python and Dask to Deep Learning and Computer Vision—I strive to bridge the gap between cutting-edge research and real-world deployment.

 ## 🛠️ Skills & Expertise